Understanding and Addressing the Psychosocial Needs of the Elderly Population

 Our interventions are supported by tailored education and skills training for caregivers, ensuring they can meet each resident’s unique psychological needs.
 This approach helps in addressing psychological problems such as depression and anxiety, which are common in the elderly population.
 By focusing on emotional expression, we help residents manage stress and improve their overall mental health.

 For example, regular one-on-one conversations between caregivers and residents provide an outlet for expressing thoughts and feelings.
-This practice not only alleviates depressive symptoms but also fosters a deeper connection between the caregivers and patient residents, enhancing the quality of care provided.
+This practice not only alleviates depressive symptoms but also fosters a deeper connection between the caregivers and residents, enhancing the quality of care provided.

 Addressing Social Isolation